VadymKhvoinytskyi/Enefit-capstone-project/protocol/protocol.md

 Open questions (Vanessa):
 - can XGBoost handle NaN values?
 Do we have to handle them before modelling?
--> by defaulf, XGBoost can handle nan values (but for linear model)
+-> by defaulf, XGBoost can handle null values (but for linear model)

 - what parameters can we tune? (see Modelling notebook) https://xgboost.readthedocs.io/en/stable/parameter.html

 - what other features can/should we remove?
-    - i think none
+    - none?

 ## 12.12.
 ### Plan for today